14 of the Most Stunning Day Trips From Kyoto

 Japan’s eighth-largest city and one of the country’s most popular tourist hubs has a wealth of attractions to entice visitors.
 From jaw-dropping temples and sublime gardens, to bustling markets and hidden alleys offering a chance to spot geishas.
 All in all – Kyoto is a melting pot of unique culture, mind-blowing architecture, and tantalizing cuisine.

 Kyoto lies in the western region of Japan, a short train ride from Osaka.
 Even though Kyoto packs a bunch of exciting activities for all ages, there are also many beautiful places worthy of your time nearby.
 Therefore, after exploring the abundant top sights in Kyoto, heading out on one (or more) of these fantastic day trips from Kyoto is highly encouraged.

 Luckily traveling in Japan is effortless thanks to the excellent transportation network.
 Moreover, you can easily access all of these day trips from Kyoto by either train or bus.
 However, if you are not comfortable accessing these areas on your own, or prefer joining a group, I’ve also included some terrific tours.
 These tours will help you fully enjoy your visit without all the stress of planning out a trip on your own.

-Before you jet off on your Kyoto trip, it’s essential to have the basics already in place.
+Before you jet off on your Kyoto trip, make sure to read these Japan budget tips to help you travel Japan with ease.
+It’s also essential to have a few basics already in place.
 Here are a few things I highly recommend you consider for a stress-free trip:

 - Search for the best hotel prices in Kyoto.
 Although Gion is one of the best areas to stay in Kyoto, you might want to consider basing yourself near the Kyoto Station.
 This will allow you to easily travel further afield.
 However, if you’re looking for something a bit more quiet, this guide on the best neighborhoods to stay in Kyoto will also come in handy.